Spiritual signs in nature and their meaning in indigenous cultures

 - the importance of inner listening

-The raven plays an important role in many Indigenous stories.
+The crow holds an important place in several Indigenous narratives.
 It is often associated with:

 - intelligence